QwertyAndrew/ImagePixelGrabber/README.md

 ![](/ImageForREADME/ImageInFolder.jpg)

 2. Open the Python file.
-3. As long as the PNG file is formatted in RGBA, the image itself will be resized to 64x64 resolution.
+3. As long as it's a PNG file, the image itself will be resized to 64x64 resolution.
 It will also open the file just to let you know how it will looks like.

 ![](/ImageForREADME/Success.jpg)